yamerooo123/Sekiro_Gasme_Cheat_Table/README.md

 **Note:** unlimited ammo is easy, but HP is tricky. if you see a potential offset that contains an exact value of your character HP (e.g. 320) on your first attempt.
 Chances are that is not an actual HP value.
 It is just a HP bar (UI).
 That's why when you try to manipulate the value, it keeps changing to the original value.
 You can check it through disassembly or select "Find out what access this value".
 You would see there are addresses that keep accessing it.
 However, you can also edit assembly code by navigating to that pointer address then in disassembly editor, replace source (rax) with any integer value (e.g. 500) you wish the UI to show.
 But your character will die anyway when taking hits.

+Also if you want to debug the game, use VEH Debugger instead of the default one (Windows debugger).
+I am not 100% sure why but my assumption is the game has antidebugging mechanism.
+Just use VEH debugger which is available in Cheat Engine settings.

 **Precondition**
 - don't use prayer beads to upgrade or else the cheat wouldn't work (yeah me is still a noob.
 My RE isn't that good.
 I'm practicing.)